c4milo/unpackit/README.md

 * zip
 * tar

-There are not CGO involved nor hard dependencies of any type.
+CGO is not involved nor hard dependencies of any type.

 ## Usage